Dying Without a Last Will and Testament in New York

 - Foster children and stepchildren are not descendants unless they've been legally adopted.

 The surviving spouse inherits the deceased's entire probate estate under New York law if the decedent had no descendants.

 The surviving spouse inherits $50,000 off the top of the deceased spouse's probate estate if the decedent was married and left one or more descendants.
 The remaining balance of the probate estate is then distributed one-half to the surviving spouse and one-half to the deceased spouse's descendants "per stirpes."

 Per stirpes means that a beneficiary's share passes on to the next generation should the beneficiary die before the decedent.
 This would be the case if your son predeceases you but he had two children.
 Your grandchildren would inherit his share.
-This Latin term loosely translates to "by roots."

 The deceased person's descendants will inherit the entire probate estate, again per stirpes, if the decedent is survived by descendants but no spouse.